mquan/thoughts/how-to-prevent-non-atomic-actions-in-rails-transactions.md

 The [isolator](https://github.com/palkan/isolator) gem, maintained by [Vladimir Dementyev](https://github.com/palkan) who is insanely productive and responsive, helps automate the task of detecting these non-atomic actions.
 It tracks whether we're in a transaction and raises an error when a non-atomic action is invoked.
 The gem comes with several useful default adapters that can detect http calls, mailers, and background jobs (sidekiq and resque are also supported).
 You can also add custom adapters to support your application's needs.

 Internally, isolator keeps a transactions count for each database.
 It monitors every SQL statement to detect a beginning or end of a transaction and increments/decrements the count accordingly.
-Because of this overhead, it's not advised to use isolator in production.
-We enable it in test development and rely on our high test coverage to surface non-atomic violations in CI.
+Because of this overhead, it's not recommended to use isolator in production.
+We enable it in test environment and rely on our high test coverage to surface non-atomic violations in CI.
 Here's a sample output of a violation

 <img width="1068" alt="Screen Shot 2021-09-04 at 9 15 44 AM" src="https://user-images.githubusercontent.com/138784/132102010-68080e96-b299-4c29-bc55-ada5e4d2c318.png">